munishm/bicep-workshop/Challenges/Challenge1.md

 1. Use Visual studio code to write your bicep template.

     > Bicep extension makes the experience of writing bicep better.
-2. Create a **new resource group** in which the ADF will be provisioned.
+2. Create a **new resource group** from either Azure CLI or portal in which the ADF will be provisioned.
 [Link to create new resource group using CLI](https://docs.microsoft.com/en-us/cli/azure/group?view=azure-cli-latest#az-group-create).

 ## Deploy your template

 Once you are ready with the Bicep template, You can deploy the resource using **Azure CLI**.
->  Please check if you are on the correct subscription before you deploy
+>  Please check if you are on the correct subscription before you deploy the resource

 [How to deploy Bicep?](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/deploy-cli)